-5.2 Differences between debris-covered and rock glacier areasto distinguish and partition the surface morphology of the landforms studied.
+Our study basically relied on the landscape differentiation between debris-covered and rock glacier areas.
+The criteria enounced and discussed in the Introduction section have been used to distinguish and partition the surface morphology of the landforms studied.
 Our subsequent results show that, at Navarro and Las Tetas, debris-covered and rock glacier areas are characterized by contrasting patterns of horizontal displacements and elevation changes.
 Flow patterns in rock glacier areas are conspicuous and express the cohesive downslope expansion of the landform in the direction of the main longitudinal axis; in terminal and marginal areas, significant to pronounced bulging occurs by compression.
 Flow patterns in debris-covered glacier areas are generally less conspicuous and express the interference of instability processes, in particular ice melt-governed downwasting, with extensive flow regime.
 In particular, elevation changes in debris-covered glacier areas have larger amplitudes and are spatially heterogeneous.
 As mentioned before, the lower density and definition of displacement vector patterns and corresponding streamlines in the debris-covered glacier areas may be explained by the inherently less cohesive mass flow.
 These different flow dynamics appear perfectly coherent with the definition of and distinction made between debris-covered and rock glaciers in the Introduction section.